casasglobal-org/casas-gis/casas_gis_old/PerlScripts/README.md

 ### `convertITA.pl`

-`convertITA.pl`: This Perl script is designed to process output tables from CASAS systems models for import into GRASS-GIS, where they can be used for interpolation and visualization.
-Here's a breakdown of what the script does:
+`convertITA.pl`: This Perl script processes output tables from CASAS systems models for import into GRASS GIS, where they can be used for interpolation and visualization.

 Input:

-1. **Directory Path**: The script expects the path to a home directory as its first command-line argument (`$ARGV[0]`).
+1. `$HomeDir`: The script expects the path to the CASAS home directory as its first command-line argument.
 2. **Configuration File**: Within this directory, it looks for a file named `inputPar.txt`, which contains three integers indicating the columns for longitude, latitude, and a parameter in the model output files.
-3. **Model Output Files**: The script processes `.txt` files located in the `outfiles` subdirectory of the home directory.
+3. **Model Output Files**: The script processes `.txt` The only `*.txt` files resulting from the PBDM simulation located in the `outfiles` subdirectory of the CASAS home directory.

 Output:

-- The script creates a temporary directory called `models_temp` within the home directory.
+- The script creates a temporary directory called `models_temp` within the CASAS home directory.
 - It processes each `.txt` file in the `outfiles` directory, extracts specific columns (longitude, latitude, and parameter), and writes the modified data to new files in the `models_temp` directory.
 These new files are named based on the parameter and the original file name.

 Key Operations:

 - **Column Extraction**: The script uses the column indices from `inputPar.txt` to extract the relevant data from each line of the model output files.
 - **File Naming**: The output files are named by combining the parameter name and the original file name (without the `.txt` extension).
-- **Data Formatting**: The script ensures that the data is formatted correctly for import into GRASS-GIS, including handling newline characters and whitespace.
+- **Data Formatting**: The script ensures that the data is formatted correctly for import into GRASS GIS, including handling newline characters and whitespace.

 ### `HtmlPlotC.pl`